borntofrappe/react-practice/09 - Books By Title/README.md

 This is a refactor of a previous entry for the #codepenchallenge.
 You can find the project [here on codepen](https://codepen.io/borntofrappe/pen/pMNOaa) or locally in the **Vanilla JS** folder.

-I decided to replicate the concept with the React as to practice with a few modern features of the framework, namely hooks and lazy loading.
+I decided to replicate the concept with React as to practice with a recent addition to the framework, and one I've picked up following a workshop: react hooks.
+In the project at hand, I make use of `useState` and `useRef` specifically, to create a functioning application without class components.